Thermal color change hair is made from polypropylene fiber that changes color in reaction to changes in temperature.

 Color: Baby Pink/White.

 For Baby Pink/White, the "warm" color is White and the "cool" color is Baby Pink.
 If it's stuck on White, expose to something cold (like ice) to change it.
 If it's stuck on Baby Pink, apply heat to change it.

-In the last three product pictures, @ameathyst_e is wearing thermal color change hair in Baby Pink/White, Pastel Lilac/Icy Blue, and Light Plum/Candyfloss, Anytime Collection kk jumbo braid in Lavender and White, and I Kick Shins kk jumbo braid in Orchid.
+In the last three product pictures, @ameathyst_e is wearing thermal color change hair in Baby Pink/White, Pastel Lilac/Icy Blue, and Light Plum/Candyfloss, along with kk jumbo braid in Lavender, Orchid, and White.